 To be whole, is described as being healthy, entire; recovered from a wound or injury; restored; free of defect or impairment; mentally and emotionally sound; constituting an undivided unit; constituting a person in their full nature; not having omitted or disregarded anything; a coherent system or organization of parts working together as one; Referenced from Webster’s Collegiate Dictionary Well Being documents my attempts to achieve health in all areas of life by coming to terms with the duality of human nature.
-It is witness to my weaving together body, mind, spirit and heart.
+It is witness to my weaving together body, mind, spirit, and heart.
 Being in touch with one’s feelings is key to well-being and wholeness, and enables one to live an authentic life, a life in which we honor our multidimensionality.
-Tapestry weaving is a vital part of my creative, artisanal and artistic journey.
-Through its slow, mindful and contemplative process, I am lead to give visual expression to the wide range of human emotion.
-Bright and intense colors express the pleasant emotions in the Well Being series and convey the lightness, buoyancy and energy they bring to our spirit, heart, and body.
+Tapestry weaving is a vital part of my creative, artisanal, and artistic journey.
+Through its slow, mindful, and contemplative process, I am led to give visual expression to the wide range of human emotions.
+Bright and intense colors express the pleasant emotions in the Well Being series and convey the lightness, buoyancy, and energy they bring to our spirit, heart, and body.
 To arrive at this luminous place of emotional equilibrium and transformation requires that I feel my way through the dark tunnels of ‘negative’ emotions, expressed in the Turbulence series.
-When I grapple with my inner uncertainties, fears and uncomfortable emotions in a way that honors them, I undergo a metamorphosis represented by their three dimensionality.
+When I grapple with my inner uncertainties, fears, and uncomfortable emotions in a way that honors them, I undergo a metamorphosis represented by their three-dimensionality.

 Line Dufour’s Biography